Make a Difference in a Child’s Life

 - Participating in Foster Parent Pre-service Training

-For more information, call the Wood County Department of Job and Family Services at 419-354-9669 and ask to talk to the Placement Specialist.
+For more information, call the Wood County Department of Job and Family Services at 419-354-9669 and ask to talk to the Licensing Specialist.
 The specialist will be happy to answer any questions you have and/or send you additional information about the foster parent program.

 Speakers are also available upon request to discuss the foster parent program and related issues.